TIM Jolt Superjolt Simulator

 Folder TIM assembler sources

-Command to create intel hex file
+with command to create intel hex file

 "D:\myfiles\development\TIM simulator\TIM assembler sources\tasm" -65 -x3 -g0 -s $(FILE_NAME) $(NAME_PART).ihex $(NAME_PART).lst -s $(NAME_PART).sym

-or to create a binary file (for updating the ROMS) with
+or to create a binary file with

 "D:\myfiles\development\TIM simulator\TIM assembler sources\tasm" -65 -x3 -g3 -s $(FILE_NAME) $(NAME_PART).bin $(NAME_PART).lst -s $(NAME_PART).sym